-Sometimes pregnancy can be unexpected, and this means that a lot about lifestyle will change in the moment one discovers she’s with child.
-Many women will want to begin exercising to be as healthy as possible during their pregnancy.
+Sometimes pregnancy can be unexpected, and this means that a lot of lifestyle will change in the moment one discovers she’s with child.
+Many women will want to begin exercising to be as healthy as possible during their pregnancy and perhaps hire a certified personal trainer to guide her.
 But what if exercise wasn’t a part of her daily routine before the pregnancy?
 What misconceptions, pre- and post-natal advice, or pregnancy myths might she have been advised?

 Fortunately, science and years of active women’s experiences have shown that light to moderate exercise is a highly recommended addition to lifestyle when carrying a child.